Fhemiee/Project/README.md

-# Project
-Warehouse Process Optimization Using Agile Methodologies
+# Project ~ Warehouse Process Optimization Using Agile Methodologies
-Objective: To enhance order fulfillment speed, reduce errors, and improve overall efficiency.
+## Objective: To enhance order fulfillment speed, reduce errors, and improve overall efficiency.

-Solutions Implemented:
+## Solutions Implemented:

-Agile Methodologies: Transitioned to Agile with sprint planning, daily stand-ups, and retrospectives to improve flexibility and collaboration.
+- Agile Methodologies: Transitioned to Agile with sprint planning, daily stand-ups, and retrospectives to improve flexibility and collaboration.
-Lean Principles: I would apply value stream mapping and 5S implementation to eliminate waste and streamline processes.
+- Lean Principles: I would apply value stream mapping and 5S implementation to eliminate waste and streamline processes.
-Data-Driven Decision Making: Utilized JMP Pro for statistical analysis, control charts, and time series forecasting to monitor and improve processes.
+- Data-Driven Decision Making: Utilized JMP Pro for statistical analysis, control charts, and time series forecasting to monitor and improve processes.
-Training and Education: I Would provide Agile and Lean training to team members to ensure a smooth transition and continuous improvement.
+- Training and Education: I Would provide Agile and Lean training to team members to ensure a smooth transition and continuous improvement.

-Results:
+## Results:

-Order Processing Time: Reduced from 5 days to 3.6 days..
+- Order Processing Time: Reduced from 5 days to 3.6 days
-Error Rate: Decreased from 4% to 2.3%..
+- Error Rate: Decreased from 4% to 2.3%
-Inventory Accuracy: Increased from 95% to 98%..
+- Inventory Accuracy: Increased from 95% to 98%
-Pick and Pack Time: Reduced from 20 minutes to 14 minutes..
+- Pick and Pack Time: Reduced from 20 minutes to 14 minutes

 Using JMP Pro, I analyzed performance data and visualized the impact of the changes.
 Below are some insights:

-Order Processing Time Trend:
+- Order Processing Time Trend

-Error Rate Improvement:
+- Error Rate Improvement

-Forecasted Inventory Accuracy:
+- Forecasted Inventory Accuracy

 <img width="893" alt="Screenshot 2024-05-21 at 11 18 31 PM" src="https://github.com/Fhemiee/Project/assets/154028690/021a8297-8616-4931-930f-b01fe2890d90">